 - Modify data extensions and get access to installed package credentials

-Ensuring that only essential users get access to Installed Packages will save you from a lot of security threats.
-To put it in other words, it is critical to manage the Installed Packages securely.
-Remember, each and every Installed Package comes with its own set of permission and credentials scope.
-SFMC Admins, in their quest of learning and experimenting with the usage of API, most of the time come up with a lot of instant Installed Packages to analyze their integrations, resulting in a wide scope of permission.
-This is not a good thing to do and should be avoided at any cost.
-Having access to both the Installed package credentials and Admin’s portal can provide credentials for access to your Marketing Cloud Instance through the API.
+Often, in a bid to broaden their horizons of learning and experimentation, SFMC admins end up producing numerous instant Installed Packages to analyze their integrations, resulting in a wide scope of permission.
+This must be avoided at all costs.
+Why?
+Because someone who has access to both the Installed Package credentials and Admin’s portal can provide credentials for access to your Marketing Cloud Instance through the API.
 This can prove to be a major security breach.

 Since the Installed Package credentials are not limited to any one specific user account, even disabling the account will not bear any fruit; the account holder will still have the capacity to retain their account.
 This is all the more incentive for you to share Installed Packages access only with essential users.
 And when you do so, give only the scope of required permission to Installed Packages.
 Always check for Installed Packages that are either no more in use or were developed for testing.
 Remove these packages if needed.